SSATIS General Regulations

 2.2 Schools must have a team in the first division before being allowed a team in the second division.

-May 2019 – In 1st and 2nd grade rosters, schools may apply for dispensation to have a team in 2nd Grade without entering a 1st Grade team, ensuring there is still a viable 1st Grade competition.
+In all rosters, schools may apply for a dispensation to the Administration Officer to have a team in 2nd Grade/Division 2 without entering a team in 1st Grade/Division 1, ensuring there is still a viable 1st Grade/Division 1 competition.

 2.3 School’s nomination form for team submission will be emailed to School delegates 2 – 3 weeks prior to nominations due.